 1930s Colors and Fabrics– Research fashion colors, patterns and fabrics used in fashion in the 1930s.

 More 1930s clothing – Everything else you may need can be found here.
-Look for the “plus” tag over clothing pictures to know it is available in full sizes.
-Not everything is marked so be sure to explore all the options.
 Ask us for help if you don’t find what you need.